Multimedia

 Introduction to HTML Video

-• controls: Displays play, pause, and volume controls.
+• controls: Adds playback controls like play, pause, and volume.

-• loop: Replays the video automatically after it ends.
+• loop: Replays the video after it ends.

-• muted: Mutes the audio track by default.
+• muted: Mutes the audio of the video by default.

-• poster: Specifies an image to be shown while the video is downloading or until the user hits the play button.
+• poster: Specifies an image to display while the video is downloading or until the user hits play.

 Conclusion